Voluntary Mid-Period Recipient Report

 New Household Member Results in Ineligibility Due to Other Eligibility Factors

-If adding the new person would result in increased benefits, but he or she does not meet other eligibility factors, the county must not take action to add the person, nor shall the county take action to discontinue benefits to the existing members of the household mid-period.
-For example, for CalWORKs, if deprivation ceases or the new person’s resources cause the AU’s resources to exceed the CalWORKs resource limit, benefits must continue unchanged for the remainder of the current semi-annual period for the aided AU members.
+If adding the new person would result in increased benefits, but they do not meet other eligibility factors, the county must not take action to add the person, nor shall the county take action to discontinue benefits to the existing members of the household mid-period.
+For example, for CalWORKs, if deprivation ceases or the new person’s resources cause the Assistance Unit (AU)'s resources to exceed the CalWORKs resource limit, benefits must continue unchanged for the remainder of the current semi-annual period for the aided AU members.

 County Action for Changes